chontiny/C-memoryeditor/README.md

 ## Build

 In order to compile Squalr, you should only need **Visual Studio 2017**.
-External libraries are mostly compiled from source (with the exception of most C++ applications).
-This is because almost every library I use has had issues where I've needed access to the source code (to be fair, I am using most of these in unexpected ways).
-Currently this consists of:
+Here are the important 3rd party libraries that this project uses:

 Library | Description
 --- | ---